 Give one or two of the choices above no more than two or three times a week.
 Chicks need the balanced nutrients their feed gives them, and adding too many treats will seriously unbalance the mix.

-There are other foods which are unhealthy, even dangerous, for chicks to eat.
+There are other foods which are unhealthy, even dangerous, for baby chicks to eat.
 Long lawn clippings are first on my list, oyster shell is second, and all the foods on this page for exactly the same reasons they're harmful to adult chickens.

 Be kind to your chicks - but make sure you don't kill them with kindness.

 A lot of "facts" you'll find on the internet are often people's individual views, often based on inaccurate information repeated from poor quality sources.

 The information I provide in this article and others is based not just on my own experience, but on evidenced facts from scientific, peer-reviewed research and evidence from highly respected and experienced poultry keepers such as Gail Dammerow.